OnBlockIO/NEP11TemplatePy/README.md

 ## Royalties

 This template features royalties for NFT.
 For each sale happening on GhostMarket trading contract, a configurable percentage will be sent to the original creator (minter) if configured.
 It has to be passed as an array during minting, and follow a json structure.
 Note that the value is in BPS (ie 10% is 1000).
 We support multiple royalties, up to a maximum combined of 50% royalties.
+Note that if a NFT has royalties, our current implementation prevent it to be traded against indivisible currencies (like NEO), but if it does not have royalties it's allowed.

 `[{"address":"NNau7VyBMQno89H8aAyirVJTdyLVeRxHGy","value":"1000"}]`